-First Offense: In-school suspension, 1-180 days out-of-school suspension, or expulsion, possible notification to law enforcement of officials, and documentation in student's discipline record.

-Subsequent Offenses: 11-180 days out-of-school suspension or expulsion, notification to law enforcement officials, and documentation in student's discipline record.
+First Offense: 3-5 days out-of-school suspension and possible notification to law enforcement Subsequent offenses: 10-180 days out-of-school suspension and possible notification to law enforcement b.

-b.
 Attempting to kill or cause serious physical injury to another; killing or causing serious physical injury to another.

-First Offense: Expulsion, notification to law enforcement officials, and documentation in student's discipline record.
+First Offense: Expulsion and notification to law enforcement officials

-Fighting-Mutual combat in which both parties have contributed to the conflict either verbally or by physical action.
+Fighting-Mutual combat in which both parties have contributed to the conflict, verbal or physical.